Florida USDA Home Loan Requirements

-Understanding the USDA Mortgage
+Understanding the Florida USDA Loan

 No Down Payment Requirement

-Qualified borrowers may receive a mortgage equal to 100% of the home’s asking price or appraised value, whichever happens, to be lower.
-This means that a home currently worth $212,750 is selling for $205,000 then a borrower can buy the home for $205,000 and not have to pay any down payment.
+Qualified borrowers may receive a loan equal to 100% of the home’s asking price or appraised value, whichever happens, to be lower.
+This means that if a home currently worth $212,750 is selling for $205,000 then a borrower can buy the home for $205,000 and not have to pay any down payment.

-Income Limit Means NO LOAN MAXIMUM
+USDA Home Loan Income Limit Means NO Maximum Loan Amount

-Most mortgages, like conventional and FHA, have a maximum amount that can be loaned for one home.
+Most programs, like conventional and FHA, have a maximum amount that can be loaned for one home.
 That is not the case with this program.
-However, there are income limits for the borrowers that must be met.
+However, there are income requirements for the borrowers that must be met.

 Program Fees

 There is also a yearly fee applied by USDA.
-This fee is currently 0.35% of the annual balance and is paid out over the course of the year.
-For example, if a person has a USDA mortgage balance of $205,000 on January 1, then they will be asked to pay $717.50 over the course of the year ($205,00 x 0.0035 = $717.50).
-This amount is divided by 12 and added to the monthly mortgage payment.
+This fee is currently 0.35% of the annual balance and is paid out over the year.
+For example, if a person has a balance of $205,000 on January 1, then they will be asked to pay $717.50 over the year ($205,00 x 0.0035 = $717.50).
+This amount is divided by 12 and added to the monthly loan payment.

 Please note: there are no private mortgage insurance fees for this loan.